lukasjhan/lukasjhan/README.md

 Serverless / FFmpeg / Whisper / AWS / WebSocket / System software

+I served in the Republic of Korea Air Force and was honorably discharged as a Staff Sergeant.

 ⚐ Based in Palo Alto / United States

 ϟ Recently Contributing Open Wallet Foundation